plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 ### Optimization basics

-You can set all the various optimization parameters you'd expect. {func}`setup <plenoptic.synthesize.metamer.Metamer.setup>` has an `optimizer` arg, which accepts an uninitialized pytorch optimizer, and an `optimizer_kwargs` arg, which accepts a dictionary.
+You can set all the various optimization parameters you'd expect. {func}`setup <plenoptic.synthesize.metamer.Metamer.setup>` has an `optimizer` argument, which accepts an uninitialized pytorch optimizer, and an `optimizer_kwargs` arg, which accepts a dictionary.
 You can therefore change the optimizer from the default `Adam` and/or specify any of the arguments you would like:

 ```{code-cell} ipython3
 met = po.synth.Metamer(img, model)